-- In the “Firmware Update” dialog box select “O” to start the update.
+- In the “Firmware Update” dialog box select “Yes” to start the update.

 - When the update counter reaches “100%” the device will automatically restart.

-- Once the device is powered up it will enter self configuration mode, followed by Wi-Fi configuration.
+- Once the device is powered up it will enter self configuration mode.

-- After completing both configuration phases it will automatically restart and will be ready for use.
+- After completing it will automatically restart and will be ready for use.